gogobook/my-asp-dot-net/ch6.md

 harness and running the sample.
 Here is the Main method, which instantiates a Currency struct and attempts a few conversions.
-At the start of this code, you write out the value of balance in two different ways—this is needed to illustrate something later in the example (code file CastingSample/Program.cs ): static void Main()
+At the start of this code, you write out the value of balance in two different ways——this is needed to illustrate something later in the example (code file CastingSample/Program.cs ): static void Main()
 {